ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - Fix bash shebang of bash scripts, thanks to Jakub Jirutka
 - Remove unportable unneeded asm, thanks to Timo Teräs and Jakub Jirutka
+- Fixed syntax in shell recorder, thanks to René Schwaiger

 ## Notes for Maintainer